bbrandt/verpatch/verpatch-ReadMe.txt

 ========

 verpatch d:\foo.dll 1.2.33.44
-    - sets the file version to 1.2.33.44
+    - Sets the file version to 1.2.33.44
       The Original file name and Internal name strings are set to "foo.dll".
       File foo.dll should already have a version resource (since /va not specified)

 verpatch d:\foo.dll 1.2.33 /high
-    - sets three higher 3 numbers of the file version.
-The 4th number not changed File foo.dll should already have a version resource.
+    - Sets three higher 3 numbers of the file version.
+	  The 4th number is not changed in the binary version struct, and the version as string will have three components.
+      File foo.dll should already have a version resource.

 verpatch d:\foo.dll 33.44  /s comment "a comment"
-    - replaces only two last numbers of the file version and adds a comment.
+    - Replaces only two last numbers of the file version and adds a comment.
         File foo.dll should already have a version resource.

 verpatch d:\foo.dll "33.44 special release" /pv 1.2.3.4